 9. Adjust for comfortable sound volume

 Use headphones to monitor the microphone signals.
 Select the "Reference Mic" radio button.
 Use the volume control of your VST host program to adjust for comfortable sound volume.
 Then select the "Target Mic" radio button and listen to the sound of your target microphone.
-A volume control knob will appear.
+A volume control knob will appear as it is shown in Fig.2.
 Use the knob to adjust for comfortable sound volume.

 10. Start the measurement

-Fig.2.
-Screenshot of the MathAudio Microphone EQ Measurement program with the progress bar.
+Fig.3.
+Screenshot of the MathAudio Microphone EQ VST program with the progress bar.

 11. Listen to the processed sound of your microphone

 Click the "Corrected Target Mic" radio button.
 Speak to your target microphone or play your musical instrument.
 You will hear the processed sound.
 Then click the "Reference Mic" radio button to compare the processed sound of your target microphone with the original sound of your reference microphone.
 The sounds must be very similar.
 Please take into consideration that both left and right output signals of the plug-in are absolutely identical.
 You can pan the output signal by means of your DAW's pan control.
 Use two instances of the plug-in if you want to process the signals of two microphones.